DeontaeCocroft/DPMS/README.md

  - Search uses Prescription Bill ID or Patient ID to find a Prescription Bill in the database.
 Nulls are accepted here, but the two fields must be an int.
 If it isn't, an error message will trigger.

  - Patients Button simply pops up the patient window in case a user needs to find a patient while creating a prescription bill.

+ - The Save Bill PDF button takes the information from the Prescription Bill ID field and turns the bill into a pdf.

  - Help button provides information on how to fill out fields.